hltcoe/tasa/README.md

 The Turk HTML templates are designed to work with a CSV file with the
 fields:

-- `src_tokens` - A JSON array of tokenized source sentence.
+- `src_tokens` - A JSON array of token strings
-- `tar_tokens` - A JSON array of tokenized target sentence.
+- `tar_tokens` - A JSON array of token strings
-- `config_obj` - A JSON object containing the following entries.
+- `config_obj` - A JSON object with the optional parameters:

-  **Leave out the entry name if it is unused, TASA will automatically use the default value**.
-  - `alignment` - One could set initial alignments, so annotator could begin with automatically produced results.
-It is a JSON boolean "matrix" (list of lists) where each value in the sublist is either `true` or `false`.
-If `src_tokens` has a sentence with E tokens and `tar_tokens` has a sentence with Z tokens, then `alignment` is a list with E sublists, and each sublist has Z values, where each value is either `true` or `false`.
-  - `src_enable_retokenize` - Either `true` or `false`
-  - `tar_enable_retokenize` - Either `true` or `false`
-  - `src_spans` - Source side substring spans that should be highlighted.
-    It must be sorted with ascending order, and not contain any overlap.
-    The format is a list of length-2 lists `[begin, end]`, where `begin` is inclusive, while `end` is exclusive.
-  - `tar_spans` - Same as above, for target side highlight spans.
+  - `alignment` [boolean matrix]: Optional initial alignments.
+    An array with `src_tokens.length` subarrays, where each subarray has `tar_tokens.length` boolean values.
+  - `collect_comment` [boolean]: Whether or not the "Comment" box is displayed.
+Adding this attribute to `config_obj` will cause the `additionalData` column to be added to the output CSV file.
+The column contains a JSON object.
+The comment text (if non-empty) will be stored in the `comment` field of the object.
+    Default: `false`.
+  - `font_size` [string]: Font size.
+Default: `''`.
+  - `gold_alignment` [boolean matrix]: Optional gold alignments.
+    An array with `src_tokens.length` subarrays, where each subarray has `tar_tokens.length` boolean values that stores the gold standard alignment between `src_tokens` and `tar_tokens`.
+	If provided, the UI will display a button labeled "CHECK GOLD ALIGNMENT".
+Once the button is clicked, the UI will change the border color of the token buttons to indicate the gold standard alignment.
+Any source token that is aligned to a target token(s) will now have a red border.
+When a source token is active, the aligned target token(s) border will turn red.
+	Usually only the first 5-10 sentences will have this field.
-  - `src_head_inds` - A JSON array of token indices.
-Only tokens in this list can be aligned with tokens in the target sentence.
+  - `src_head_inds` [array]: Optional array of token indices.
+If present, only tokens identified in this array can be aligned with tokens in the target sentence.
+For source tokens that can be aligned, the token text is bolded.
+For source tokens that cannot be aligned, the token text is greyed out.
-  - `tar_head_inds` - A JSON array of token indices.
-Only tokens in this list can be aligned with tokens in the source sentence.
+  - `tar_head_inds` [array]: Optional array of token indices.
+If present, only tokens identified in this array can be aligned with tokens in the source sentence.
+For target tokens that can be aligned, the token text is bolded.
+For target tokens that cannot be aligned, the token text is greyed out.
+  - `src_enable_retokenize` [boolean]: Whether or not Retokenize button is displayed for Source sentence.
+Default: `false`.
+  - `tar_enable_retokenize` [boolean]: Whether or not Retokenize button is displayed for Target sentence.
+Default: `false`.
+  - `src_spans` [array of arrays]: Optional list of source side spans to be highlighted.
+Each span will be highlighted in a different color by changing the background color of the tokens in that span.
+    The format is an array of length-2 arrays, `[begin, end]`, specifying spans,  where `begin` is inclusive and `end` is exclusive.
+    The outer array must be sorted in ascending order, and no spans can overlap.
+Changing the color of a token in a span (through `src_spans`) has no effect on whether that token can be aligned (which can be restricted using `src_head_inds`).
+  - `tar_spans` [array of arrays]: Same as above, for target side highlight spans.
   - `src_text_dir` [string]: Set
      [HTML text direction property](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/dir)
      for source sentence, determining whether source tokens are